javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

 Which approach is better?

 The main difference is that if the value of `count` lives in a variable, then an external code is unable to access it.
 Only the nested function may modify it.
+Such variables are sometimes called *private* (to the function).

 And if it's bound to function, then such thing is possible: